Rain on Me (Lady Gaga and Ariana Grande song): Live performances

 On August 30, 2020, the duo performed the song at the 2020 MTV Video Music Awards, marking its first live performance.
 The track was part of a medley of songs from Chromatica.
-After performing "911", Gaga changed into a purple outift with a spiky shoulder-piece and started singing "Rain on Me".
+After performing "911", Gaga changed into a purple outfit with a spiky shoulder-piece and started singing "Rain on Me".
 Grande joined her on stage, sporting long pigtails and high, white platform shoes.
-Accompanied by dancers, they performed the choreography as seen in the music video of the song, which included their synchronized jumping.
+Accompanied by dancers, they performed the choreography as seen in the music video for the song, which included their synchronized jumping.
 Joey Nolfi from Entertainment Weekly called the performance "epic", as "the two singers hit high notes and performed exuberant choreography, wearing futuristic masks the entire time."

 In 2022, Gaga performed "Rain on Me" at The Chromatica Ball stadium tour.
 Similarly to the music video, she starts singing the song flat on her back.
-The show in Los Angeles – which was recorded for an unknown project – involved fireworks exploding over Dodger Stadium during the closing part of "Rain on Me".
+The show in Los Angeles, which was recorded for the television special Gaga Chromatica Ball, involved fireworks exploding over Dodger Stadium during the closing part of "Rain on Me".
+The song was performed on piano at The Mayhem Ball tour's second show in Miami, on September 1, 2025.